 How do a combination of wheat and roasted sweet potatoes sound to you?
 You can get the health benefits from sweet potatoes and peanuts all in one Jeju Wellbeing Udo Peanut Roll!
 Oil is one of the ingredients you want to have a little or nothing to do with your healthy snack, and this one does not have any.

 Tteokbokki (Rice Cake)

-Although not so convenient to take out with you in a rush, rice cakes have become so popular both in South Korea and internationally, that the recipe variations are virtually unlimited.
-Whether you have it as a side dish in your meal, or buy it in one of the many food trucks around the Korean streets, this snack will not let you down.
-Not only is it filling, the texture is amazing and it is really easy to make.
+Although not so convenient to take out with you in a rush, rice cakes have become so popular in South Korea and internationally that the recipe variations are virtually unlimited.
+Whether you have it as a side dish in your meal or buy it in one of the many food trucks around the Korean streets, this snack will not let you down.
+It is filling, and the texture is excellent and easy to make.

 Gyeran Bbang (Korean Egg Bread)

 That concludes the list of Korean snacks that will not ruin your diet!
-They're cheap and easy to make, and it's very hard to get tired of them.
-The best part is that they each have many variations—spicy, sweet, savoury, or a mixture of all!
+They're cheap and easy to make, and it's tough to get tired of them.
+The best part is that they each have many variations—spicy, sweet, savory, or a mixture of all!

 But if you are in for some Korean snack surprises, Kpop goods, and other authentic products, get yourself a Daebak Box or Snack Fever Box at The Daebak Company today!
 You can also add to cart all your favorite snacks to have your own healthy Korean snacks box at home!

 Which of these sounds the most appetizing?
 Which snacks have you already tried?
 Let us know in the comments below.